DoSomething: Power to the Period

-In 2016, DoSomething.org partnered with the U by Kotex brand to run Power to the Period, the first national drive for period products.
+In 2016, DoSomething.org partnered with the U by Kotex brand to run Power to the Period, the first national drive for menstrual products.
 The organization teamed up with Internet personality Ingrid Nilsen who recorded a PSA for the campaign.
 Through the campaign, 585,965 period products were donated to homeless shelters from 50,257 participants.

 Smiles for Soldiers

 In 2016, DoSomething.org teamed up with Johnson & Johnson for a campaign called Smiles for Soldiers that asked young people to make thank-you cards for military service members.
 Actor Colton Haynes joined the campaign and recorded a public service announcement for the campaign.
 According to the organization's website, through the campaign, young people sent 148,645 cards to military service members to show gratitude and help service members feel connected to home.

 Comeback Clothes

-DoSomething.org's "Comeback Clothes" campaign launched in April 2014 in partnership with H&M. Young people are encouraged to recycle used and old clothes by bringing them to their nearest H&M. This program was paused in 2020 due to the Covid pandemic.
+DoSomething.org's "Comeback Clothes" campaign launched in April 2014 in partnership with H&M. Young people are encouraged to recycle used and old clothes by bringing them to their nearest H&M. This program was paused in 2020 due to the COVID-19 pandemic.